JoschiZ/WCL-TS-Components/README.md

 Webpacks file watcher will react to all your changes and retranspile your code into components on the fly.
 This will also update the `.lzstring` files.

-Currently the watcher cannot react to new files being created in [component](components) and you will have to rerun webpack, whenever you want to work on a new component.
+Currently, the watcher cannot react to new files being created in [component,](components) and you will have to rerun webpack, whenever you want to work on a new component.

 The file watcher can be turned off by setting `watch` to `false` in the [webpack config](webpack.config.js).